-UE can receive MBS broadcast data and MCCH either from a PCell or a single SCell at a time.
-Meanwhile, dedicated RRC signalling is used for providing SIB20 of the SCell i.e. while in RRC_CONNECTED state, UEs need not acquire broadcast SIB20 directly from the SCells.
+UE can be configured to receive MBS broadcast data and MCCH either from a PCell or a single SCell at a time.
+Meanwhile, dedicated RRC signalling is used for providing SIB20 of the SCell i.e., while in RRC_CONNECTED state, UEs need not acquire broadcast SIB20 directly from the SCells.